Hatsune Miku: Project Diva (video game)

-Hatsune Miku: Project DIVA (初音ミク -Project DIVA-) is a 2009 rhythm game created by Sega and Crypton Future Media for the PlayStation Portable.
+Hatsune Miku: Project DIVA (初音ミク -Project DIVA-) is a 2009 rhythm game created by Sega and Crypton Future Media for the PlayStation Portable (PSP).
 The game was first released on July 2, 2009 in Japan with no international release.
-The game primarily makes use of Vocaloid, a series of singing synthesizer software, and the songs created using these Vocaloids, most notably Hatsune Miku.
+The game primarily makes use of Vocaloids, a series of singing synthesizer software, and the songs created using these Vocaloids, most notably Hatsune Miku.
 The game is the first video game to utilize the Vocaloid software developed by the Yamaha Corporation.

-In addition, Sega has released Hatsune Miku: Project DIVA Dreamy Theater, a downloadable game on the PlayStation Network for the PlayStation 3.
-It allows players to play Project DIVA on the PlayStation 3 with updated visuals though it requires the PlayStation Portable to be plugged into the PlayStation 3 via USB cable.
+In addition, Sega has released Hatsune Miku: Project DIVA Dreamy Theater, a downloadable game on the PlayStation Network (PSN) for the PlayStation 3 (PS3).
+It allows players to play Project DIVA on the PS3 with updated visuals though it requires the PSP to be plugged into the PS3 via USB cable.

 Gameplay

-As the first game in the series, Project Diva has a gameplay similar to that of the series, albeit without some of the current features in the series.
+As the first installment in the series, Project DIVA has a gameplay similar to that of the rest of the series, albeit without some of the current features in the series.
 The game features three difficulty modes: Easy, Medium, and Hard, as opposed to the four difficulty modes of the series forgoing the Extreme difficulty, which was only added in the sequel, Hatsune Miku: Project DIVA 2nd.

 Song list

-There are a total of 77 songs available in Hatsune Miku: Project Diva.
-36 songs are obtained normally by playing through the game, 14 songs are only available through Edit Mode, and 27 songs need to be purchased from the PlayStation Network.
+There are a total of 77 songs available in Hatsune Miku: Project DIVA.
+36 songs are obtained normally by playing through the game, 14 songs are only available through Edit Mode, and 27 songs need to be purchased from the PlayStation Network (PSN).